aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 Losing the ability to scale by avoiding both CloudWatch monitoring and a Load Balancer would also save costs

 Finally registering a domain with the suffix .link ($5 USD) would be the most-cost effective URL

+## Additional Add-Ons

+#### Cloudfront

+Amazon Cloudfront allows the user to asccess static and dynamic content with lower latency by caching the most accessed material at end-points closer to the end-user.
+This is especially useful if you are using Lightsail Wordpress instance in an area with no closeby availability zones.

+#### EFS (Elastic File System)

+Amazon EFS is a scalable network file system that allows the user to access unstructered wordpress data much faster such as plugins, themes, add-ons, or PHP files

 # Conclusion